thoughtbot/superglue/docs/page-response.md

 Only included when `bzq` is part of the request parameters. `action` is always set to `graft` and `path` is the camelCase keypath to the requested node.
-Breezy uses these attributes to immutably graft a node from the server-side to the client-size.
+Breezy uses these attributes to immutably graft a node from the server-side to the client-side.

 ### `renderedAt`
-An unix timestamp representing the time the response was rendered.
+An UNIX timestamp representing the time the response was rendered.

 ### `flash`
 A `hash` of [flash messages](./rails.md#rails-flash).
 In